 All students are welcome to apply for admission to John Wood Community College regardless of citizenship or residency status.
 A student's legal status does not impact the admissions decision.
 They must follow the regular admissions procedures.
 If the student possesses a permanent resident card (green card) they should provide a copy at the time of admission.
-Tuition rates differ for in-district, out-of-district, and out-of-state.
-Students should review residency information for more information about residency requirements.
+Tuition rates differ for in-district and out-of-district.
+Students should review residency information for more information about residency requirements on page "Residency Status" on page 34.